iliasashaikh/trycatchthat/_drafts/2015-11-22-c#-closure-capturedvariables.markdown

         Action act = ()={ Console.WriteLine ("hello")};
     {% endhighlight %}

-- lexical scope - this is a
+- lexical scope - this is a region of statements in the your code where a variable is visible.
+A variable is visible in a statement if it can be referenced from the statement.
+-
+- first class functions - a programming language is said to have first class functions when functions can be treated as any other data.
+In c# first class functions are supported using anonymous methods and lambdas.
-- first class functions
+-
 - free variable

 In the above example, the anonymous function referenced by the delegate is a closure, since this function now 'closes' over the variable 'i' in the scope where it is declared.
 As a concept, it is more functional than object oriented.
 In can